 - Ability to create functional and visual design specifications for development

-- Background in project management
+- Experience in project leadership

 - Familiarity with interaction design and information architecture

 - Proficient in Sketch or other UX/UI design software

 - Excellent communication and time management skills